City-of-Memphis-Wastewater/mulch/README.md

 for any Python project.
 It bootstraps a standardized workspace folder structure and configuration files inside your project directory.

 Set up new projects easily with workspace scaffolding and source-code templating.

-Key feature: Benefit from introspective directory geters and file getters in the workspace_manager.py file in src, dictated by mulch-scaffold.json and protected by mulch.lock.
+Key feature: Benefit from introspective directory getters and file getters in the `WorkspaceManager` class, dictated by `mulch-scaffold.json` and protected by `mulch.lock`.

 ---

 ## Features

 - Initialize workspaces with a consistent scaffold defined by `mulch-scaffold.json`
 - Create a `default-workspace.toml` to track the active workspace
-- Works standalone and project-agnostic; no assumptions about your repo layout
 - Easily installable and runnable via `pipx`
+- Uses a Pythonic `/package-root/src/pacakge-name/` paradigm
+- Enforces a separation of source code and workspace files, with workspace files organzied into  `/package-root/workspaces/your-special-workspace/` structure.

 ---